 Studies show that students of color are disciplined and taken out of class at higher rates than their white peers, and black students are more likely to be punished for subjective offenses like "willful defiance."
-These disparities persist through 12th grade, with black or African American students representing 15% of students yet 33% of expulsions, and put them at higher risk for future involvement with the juvenile and adult criminal justice systems.
+These disparities persist through 12th grade, with black or African American students representing 15 percent of students yet 33 percent of expulsions, and put them at higher risk for future involvement with the juvenile and adult criminal justice systems.

 This map identifies and displays key features of state-level school discipline laws in effect from January 1, 2008 to December 1, 2018 across all 50 states and the District of Columbia.